Woeseian revolution: Phylogenetic implications

-The basis of phylogenetics was limited by the technology of the time, which led to a greater dependence on phenotypic classification prior to advances that would allow for molecular methods of organization.
-This was a major reason why the dichotomy of all living things, being either animal or plant in nature, was deemed as an acceptable theory.
+The basis of phylogenetics was limited by the technology of the time, which led to a greater dependence on phenotypic classification before advances that would allow for molecular organization methods.
+This was a major reason why the dichotomy of all living things, being either animal or plant in nature, was deemed an acceptable theory.
 Without truly understanding the genetic implication of each organismal classification in phylogenies via nucleic acid sequencing of shared molecular material, the phylogenetic tree of life and other such phylogenies would no doubt be incorrect.
 Woese’s advances in molecular sequencing and phylogenetic organization allowed for a better understanding of the three domains of life - the Bacteria, Archaea, and Eukaryotes.
-In regards to their varying types of shared rRNA, that of the small subunit rRNA was deemed as the best molecules to sequence in order to distinguish phylogenetic relationships because of its relatively small size, ease of isolation, and universal distribution.
+Regarding their varying types of shared rRNA, the small subunit rRNA was deemed as the best molecule to sequence to distinguish phylogenetic relationships because of its relatively small size, ease of isolation, and universal distribution.

 Controversy

 This reorganization caused an initial pushback: it wasn't accepted until nearly a decade after its publication.
-Possible factors that led to initial criticisms of his discovery included Woese’s oligonucleotide cataloging, of which he was one of “only two or three people in the world” to be able to execute this method, let alone read the films.
-Further, Woese’s background was in physics, whereas most of the research was being done in the realm of microbiology.
+Possible factors that led to initial criticisms of his discovery included Woese's oligonucleotide cataloging, of which he was one of "only two or three people in the world" to be able to execute this method, let alone read the films.
+Further, Woese's background was in physics, whereas most of the research was being done in microbiology.